 What is a Uni-Control or Unitrol?

-This is a Robertshaw uni-control valve, this is a temperature sensor that controls the temperature and thermostat, connected to a thermocouple that holds down the pilot.
+We’re going to discuss a Robertshaw uni-control valve.
+This is a temperature sensor that controls the temperature and thermostat, connected to a thermocouple that holds down the pilot.
 This system is also equipped with a sacrificial anode to protect from rusting and calcium build up – these should be checked every 3-4 years.

-The photo shown is a gas storage 135 litre hot water system.
-Gas storage 135 litre external hot water unit has two components including the uni control which controls the temperature within the unit.
+Gas storage 135 litre hot water systems contain uni-control valves.
+This gas hot water system has two components including the uni control which controls the temperature within the unit.
 Including being equipped with 2 magnetic strips that hold the pilot in place once the temperature is achieved the bi-metal strip inside the control valve opens up allows the flow of gas through the pilot tube and within in seconds ignites burner this will continue to run until temperature is reached at what the valve is set at.

 Problems that can arise with these units are as follows: